On this page

 What Breaks the Chain and How the Design Survives

 ComfyUI’s graph validation prevents true cycles.
-But what about a user accidentally connecting a node’s own output back to its input?
-The _trace_param_chain function in iteration_state.py uses a visited: set — it will never revisit a node it has already processed, breaking any cycle safely.
+But _trace_param_chain in iteration_state.py uses a visited: set as a safety net — it will never revisit a node it’s already processed, breaking any accidental cycle.

-If a user tries to connect a WI_PARAM_STACK output to a LATENT input, ComfyUI will reject the connection at the canvas level before any Python runs.
+If a user connects a WI_PARAM_STACK output to a LATENT input, ComfyUI rejects the connection at the canvas level before any Python runs.
 The custom type string acts as a compile-time guard.

-If every parameter node is disabled, the stack passed to WorkflowIterator is [].
+If every parameter node is disabled, the stack is [].
 The combination engine returns [] immediately.
-The IterationStateManager detects this and logs "no enabled parameters — running workflow once."
+IterationStateManager detects this and logs “no enabled parameters — running workflow once.”
 The workflow executes exactly once, as if the iterator nodes weren’t there.
-Graceful degradation with zero user friction.
+No crash, no error — graceful degradation.